rsmeral/pat/README.md

 instance_url: http://issues.jboss.org
 api_path: /rest/api/latest
 ```
+Only `id` is required.
 The individual properties may be different for each service.

-User configuration:
+### User configuration:
 ```
 --- !ruby/object:Person
 id: rsmeral